brandur/sorg/content/drafts/minimalism.md

 TODO: photo of Fire.

+## Minimalist Guidelines (#guidelines)

+Practicing minimalism in production is mostly about recognizing that the problem exists.
+After that, mitigations that can address it effectively are pretty
+straightforward:

+* ***Retire old technology.*** Is something new being introduced?
+Look for opportunities to retire older technology that's roughly equivalent.
+If you're about to put Kafka in, maybe you can get away with retiring Rabbit or NSQ.

+* ***Build common paths.*** Standardize on one database, one language/runtime, one job queue, one web server, one reverse proxy, etc. If not one, then standardize on _as few as possible_.

+* ***Favor simplicity.*** Try to keep the total number of moving parts small to keep the system easy to understand and easy to operate.
+In some cases this will be a compromise because a technology that's slight less suited to a job may have to be re-used instead of a new one that's a little better introduced.

+* ***Don't use new technology the day, or even the year, that it's initially released.*** Save yourself time and energy by letting others vet it, find bugs, and help stabilize it.

+* ***Discuss new additions broadly.*** Be cognizant that some FUD against new ideas will be unreasonable, but try to have a cohesive long term technology strategy across the entire engineering organization.

 ## Nothing Left to Add, Nothing Left to Take Away (#nothing-left-to-add-or-take-away)

 Antoine de Saint Exupéry, a French poet and pioneering